Facts That No One Tells You About Low Moisture Carpet Cleaning

 Encapsulation can also be performed using non-absorbing scrubbing brushes and pads.
 Here, the soil is scrubbed into the solution and the solution is left in the carpet to dry.
 The encapsulated soil is eliminated finally through regular vacuuming.

 If Encapsulated Soil is Still in The Carpet, Does it Look Clean?

-Providing the soil load has not reached the carpet padding, and the soil type is compatible with the detergent, the answer is yes - the carpet does look clean.
+Providing the soil load has not reached the carpet padding, and the soil type is compatible with the detergent, the answer is yes – the carpet does look clean.
 Actually, the soil is brought into contact with the detergent and distributes itself over a large volume of carpet.
-The reduction is soil intensity in any given area is of the reasons the carpet looks immediately clean.
-The encapsulating detergent containing polymers help to repair scratches on the fiber which makes the carpet look dull, and have a crystalline structure which reflects light.
+The reduction in soil intensity in any given area is of the reasons the carpet looks immediately clean.
+The encapsulating detergent containing polymers helps to repair scratches on the fiber which makes the carpet look dull, and has a crystalline structure that reflects light.

 What Advantages Does Encapsulation Offer?

 The great thing about encapsulation is that it allows cleaning in large areas very quickly and efficiently.
 Moreover, there is very little water used when compared to hot-water extraction, and in some cases, the residual polymer provides some protection and barrier to future soiling.

 In what instance would you use (or not use) encapsulation?

 Very low moisture encapsulation cleaning was designed for commercial carpet cleaning, where carpets need frequent cleaning and vacuuming due to extreme foot traffic.
 Deep spills and soils are not addressed as well with encapsulation and encapsulation is not suitable for removing blood, urine, feces, or vomit from the carpet.
 Within a residence, the soil and stains we encounter in most cases require extraction cleaning.
 In most cases, residential carpets are better suited to deep extraction cleaning, although there are some exceptions to this.